Ennomines

 (NCBI-index: 934889)

-When you look at the wings of the Scorched Wing (Plagodis dolabraria) you think it is a burnt piece of paper with its crumpled appearance.
+When you look at the wings of the Scorched Wing (Plagodis dolabraria), you think it is a burnt piece of paper with a crumpled appearance.
 Adults are rarely seen by day, possibly roost in the tree canopy, but are attracted to sugar.
-The base color is creamy with a pattern of many light brown curved lines.
-There is a dark brown spot halfway the dorsum of the forewing.
+The base colour is creamy with a pattern of many light brown curved lines.
+There is a dark brown spot halfway through the dorsum of the forewing.
 The male holds the end of the abdomen up in the resting position.
 The inner edge corners of the fore- and hindwing lie against each other in the resting position.
-The flying period is in one generation from May to July and the wingspan is 28-32mm.
+The flying period is one generation from May to July, and the wingspan is 28-32mm.
 Host plant: Oak, Birch, Beech, Sweet Chestnut, and Sallow.
 Dutch name: Lindekonotsvlinder.
 Frisian name: Linebeamknotsflinter.

 Flying period: